Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

     but not pedantic as this removes newline from code!!
     Appearance: show home button and bookmark bar.

-  Two further extensions shall be mentioned:
+  Further extensions shall be mentioned but need none to little configuration :

-  - "Super Auto Refresh Plus" very important if designing something for `html` like markdown or code documentation (`javadoc` or `doxygen`).
+  - "Super Auto Refresh Plus" very important if designing something for `html` like code documentation (`javadoc` or `doxygen`).
     Switch on "Bypass cache when reloading the page"

   - "Video downloader plus 7.2.0" (fun but also to store tutorials)

   and in the menu choose (**bottom!**)
-  "Open Chrome Webstore" and from that choose the extensions we need:
+  "Open Chrome Webstore" and from that choose the extensions we need.
+  Those must be integrated into the script.

 <!-- - `mathjax` to render math in the browser -->